mapbox/public-tools-and-demos/README.md

 Each project included in this repo is a react vite app.
 React projects allow us to make use of reusable components, such as the UI components in `demo-components`, as well as `@mapbox/mr-ui` which includes buttons, icons, and other complex components used in Mapbox Studio, the Mapbox Docs, and other frontend things.

+## Setup: Adding Your Public Access Token
+Running these projects locally require a Mapbox public access token which you can get for free from your [Mapbox account](https://console.mapbox.com).
+This repository uses a [Vite environment variable](https://vite.dev/guide/env-and-mode#env-variables) to share your access token across all the projects.
+Rename the `projects/.env.sample` file to `.env` and replace `YOUR_MAPBOX_ACCESS_TOKEN` with the token from your account.
+Now when you run any of the projects you'll be using your token.

 ## Local Development

 We use yarn workspaces to allow projects to consume shared components without having to publish them as a package to npm.